Vehementz/bash-training/README.md

 - [ ] `ip_address_validation.sh` => Validates user input as an IP address

 - [ ] `password_generator.sh` => Generates a random password of specified length using characters from a set

+## Bash script (little bit touchy)

+This script will:

+- Ping servers to check for their accessibility.
+- Check if a specific port is open on the server to ensure the service is running.
+- Make an HTTP request (if applicable) to check the response from a web service.

+- [ ] `health_check.sh` => Server Health Check Script

+## Bash Scripts @demo

+We will see this script in "live demo" !

 - [ ] `lxc_container_create.sh` => Create proxmox LXC Container